konung/Parcelify/README.md

 - **Verb**: Start with
 - **Value**: 902

-"90210" and "90213" would both be a match valid values.
+In the above example, "90210" and "90213" would both be considered valid values and they all start with "902".
 You can also match multiple values, seperated by the "|" symbol.
 If, for example, you'd like to match not only Beverly Hills, but also the nearby La Brea district, you could go as follow;

 - **Field**: Zip code
 - **Verb**: Start with
 - **Value**: 902|900

-In addition to previous values, "90099" would now also be a valid value.
+In addition to previous values, "90099" would now also be considered valid.

 ##### End with